 For university-wide academic programs, such as the General Education Curriculum and the First-Year Odyssey Seminar Program, the University Curriculum Committee (UCC) is the responsible faculty body for developing Student Learning Outcomes (SLOs) and SLO Assessment Plans.
 The UCC and the Office of the Vice President for Instruction (OVPI) work collaboratively to collect and analyze data.
 OVPI is responsible for reporting on the extent to which these SLOs are achieved, while the UCC is responsible for recommending changes and improvements for subsequent implementation.

-If you have questions about assessment reporting, please contact William Vencill, Associate Vice President for Instruction, at 706-542-9575 or firstname.lastname@example.org.
+If you have questions about academic program assessment reporting, please contact Katie Burr, Associate Director of Assessment, at 706-542-3668 or firstname.lastname@example.org.